inturnx/test/readme.md

-# This is a testing repo for the new landing page
+# Repo for the backend of InturnX.